Quick Start

 Your Library

-In the Library, you can open lessons, search your archive, star important lessons, edit lesson details, export files, and see whether a lesson belongs to a Space.
+In the Library, you can open lessons, search your archive, sort and filter by date, star important lessons, edit lesson details, export files, and see whether a lesson belongs to a Space.
+You can also select several lessons at once to act on them together.

 Lessons that are not in a Space still stay in your library.
 You can assign them to a Space whenever they become part of a teacher, student, family, ensemble, or studio history.